masi/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

   the `typo3/testing-framework <https://github.com/TYPO3/testing-framework>`_ package.
 The
   development of that package is closely bound to Core development and has a relatively high development speed.
-It does contain breaking patches per major Core versions, but it should not contain breaking patches for existing major Core branches.
-If you now set up testing using `typo3/testing-framework` with TYPO3 Core version 9, it should not break within v9's lifetime.
+It does contain breaking patches per major Core versions, but it should not contain breaking changes for existing major Core branches.
+If you now set up testing using `typo3/testing-framework` with TYPO3 Core version 11, it should not break within v9's lifetime.
 But it is likely to break if you upgrade to version 10 or later and may need adaption in your extension codes or setup.